-Students must submit a PCHE (pdf) form to their home registrar's office prior to both their home and host institutions' add/drop dates.
+Students must submit a PCHE (pdf) form to their home registrar's office prior to their host institution's first day of classes.
+For example, Carnegie Mellon students wishing to register for University of Pittsburgh courses should submit the PCHE form to the CMU Registrar's Office prior to the start of Pitt's semester.
 Please read the instructions for the form thoroughly.
 If you have trouble opening this form, please save it to your computer and open it using Adobe Reader.
 For detailed information, view troubleshooting instructions.

 We encourage all students studying here at Carnegie Mellon, and those cross-registered at other PCHE institutions, to register for the host institution’s Emergency Alert System.
 Registering will alert you to school and building closures, as well as notify you of any emergency that occurs on the campus or in the vicinity.
 To the right, select the institution to view their emergency alert website: